JOSHIK27/react_guide/README.md

 <img src="image.png" alt="Alt text" width="300" height="200">

+<h2>Standard Hooks</h2>
+Hooks are just like normal javascript functions which start with "use" and lets u hook into some core features of react.

+<h3>useState</h2>
+The most important and common hook used in the react.
+This returns the value of state variable and setter function.
+This is responsible for re rendering for components.

+<h3>useEffect</h3>

+<h3>useMemo</h2>
+Very powerful in caching a heavy computation (like filtering an array etc).
+Use only if computation is expensive (more than 1 ms as per docs) else it would cause overhead.
+Takes a callback with no paramters and a dependency array.
+Each time the dependency array changes, the computation inside callback function body is calculated are return value (any js variable).

+<h4>memo</h4>
+Let us say we have a component.
+This component has child components.
+Lets say parent component is rendered, then react renders all of its child components recursively.
+So, what if props of child component are not changed ?
+There is no point of re-rendering.
+Here comes the memo, we can wrap child component with memo while exporting them.

 <h2>Bundling</h2>
 Merging all the import files to a single file and loaded once.
 Webpack does this magic under the hood.